George Drummond (politician): Life

-Drummond was the grandson or great grandson of his namesake Sir George Drummond who had been Provost of Edinburgh 1683 to 1685 and who had resided on Anchor Close on the Royal Mile in Edinburgh.
+Drummond was not, as often claimed, the grandson or great grandson of his namesake Sir George Drummond who had been Provost of Edinburgh 1683 to 1685 and who had resided on Anchor Close on the Royal Mile in Edinburgh.
+Sir George Drummond, 8th of Milnab, Lord Provost in 1683, was from a completely different branch of the Drummond family.

-Drummond was born at Newton Castle in Blairgowrie, Perthshire.
+Drummond was born at Newton Castle near Blairgowrie, Perthshire.
 He was educated at the High School in Edinburgh and began his career as an accountant, working on the financial details of the 1707 Act of Union at 18.
 In 1707 he was appointed Accountant General, at age 20, of the Board of Customs, being promoted to Commissioner in 1717.

 By the 1720s, the English were attempting to reform the Scottish taxation system, which resulted in public demonstrations during June 1725 against the enactment of the English malt tax in Scotland.
-During the malt tax riots in Glasgow, an apprentice named Andrew Millar,directly challenged Drummond's authority by printing opposition material in Leith, outside the council of Edinburgh's jurisdiction.
+During the malt tax riots in Glasgow, an apprentice named Andrew Millar directly challenged Drummond's authority by printing opposition material in Leith, outside the council of Edinburgh's jurisdiction.

 Drummond was a strong opponent of Jacobitism, and fought against a Jacobite force commanded by John Erskine, Earl of Mar at the Battle of Sheriffmuir in 1715.
 He also raised a company of volunteers to try to defend the city of Edinburgh against a Jacobite army commanded by Charles Edward Stuart during the Jacobite rising of 1745.

 Drummond first joined the Edinburgh Town Council in 1716.
 He raised funds to build the Royal Infirmary, designed by William Adam in 1738, which quickly became one of the world's foremost teaching hospitals.
 In 1760 he was responsible for commissioning the Royal Exchange, which later became the Edinburgh City Chambers.
 He was also a great promoter of the University of Edinburgh, encouraging its enlargement and establishing five professorships of medicine.

 Memorial tablet over Drummond's grave.